belzecue/RabidTunes-rabid-hole-punch-server/README.md

 Session password must have between 1-12 alphanumeric characters.
 This part is optional

 Examples:
-`h:NiceRoom:SuperPlayer:4:Pass`
+`h:NiceRoom:Alice:4:Pass`
-`h:NiceRoom:SuperPlayer:4` (no password)
+`h:NiceRoom:Alice:4` (no password)

-After sending this, if the session was created, the server will respond with the following udp message `i:SuperPlayer`.
+After sending this, if the session was created, the server will respond with the following udp message `i:Alice`.
 It is the info prefix `i` followed by the current list of players (currently just one)

 ### 1 (Client) - Connect to session request - `c:<sessionname>:<playername>:<sessionpassword>`